imagez22/amazon-clone/README.md

     - **Language**: TypeScript

 ## How to Deploy

-First, Fork and Clone the Repository:
+Create GitHub account and fork this repository.
- 1. Go to [GitHub Repo](https://github.com/basir/amazon-clone-final) and click fork button.
+ 1. Go to [https://github.com/basir/amazon-clone-final](https://github.com/basir/amazon-clone-final) and click fork button.
  2. Open your code editor (e.g. [Antigravity](https://antigravity.google/download)) and clone your forked repo.

 Then deploy following components.